Carlo47/ESP32InternetRadio/README.md

 👉 With exactly the same wiring you can also connect a
                  UDA1334A I2S DAC with stereo output for headphones

- To run update the WiFi credentials and compile
+To run the program, enter your WiFi credentials and compile the code.